araobp/godot-robotics/README.md

-# Gemini Robotics Simulation with Godot
+# AI Robot Simulation with Godot and Gemini Robotics

 (Work in progress)